HotelQuickly/WeAreHiring/README.md

 * don't forget to attach portfolio of projects you've been working on (ideally with links for AppStore / PlayStore)
 * attach references, if you have any

+**You** can apply if

+* you are REALLY REALLY good in the areas mentioned above
+* you want to have some fun at work.
+No boring stuff!
+* you are able to join us asap in the Bangkok office and on [Soi Cowboy](https://www.google.com/search?q=soi+cowboy&tbm=isch&tbo=u&sa=X)
+* you want to help us build a superb product!

 **Us** - we'll receive a notification and based on the cover letter and CV we will either thank you *(ups)* or schedule a Skype call

 **You** - prepare for the Skype call